 ****Equipment Fees – The final cost of Forestry Equipment fees has not yet been determined and the fee above is an approximation only.
-Final cost will be a function of the retail prices at time of purchase and be provided soon.
+Final cost will be a function of the retail prices at time of purchase.

 - Sunnto Clinometer (percent and topographic)